vherolf/cdp-parser-textual/README.md

-# discover switchport
+# Discover Cisco switchport

-A pure python script to scan the remote switch you are connected to and gives back port, name, vlan, ... using Cisco Discovery Protocol.
+A pure python script to scan the remote Cisco switch you are connected to and gives back port, name, vlan, ... using Cisco Discovery Protocol.

-# requirements
+# Install

-depends on textual, scapy and psutil
+Depends on textual, scapy and psutil.

 ```
 sudo -s